The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Sample selection strategy

 The first selection step is based on criteria that depend on source position on the sky, and is illustrated in the top panels.
 Sources outside the \planck\ cosmological mask, or with \xmm\ visibility less than 55 ksec were first excluded.
-Those with known redshift are marked by red crosses and orange points, respectively, in the left top panel.
-The remaining clusters after this selection are shown with black points in the right panel; excluded clusters are shown in grey.
-Note that the \xmm\ visibility criterion depends only on the object position in the sky.
+Those with known redshift are marked by red crosses and orange points, respectively, in the top-left panel.
+The clusters remaining after this selection are shown with black points in the right panel; excluded clusters are shown in grey.
+We note that the \xmm\ visibility criterion depends only on the object position in the sky.
 The region excluded by the visibility criterion is shown as a pink shaded area in Fig.~\ref{fig:lens}.

-The second selection step is based on a criterion that depends on the SNR of the \planck\ SZE detection by the MMF3 algorithm.
-In the left-middle panel, sources which passed the previous criteria but which are at ${\rm SNR_{MMF3}} < 6.5$ are marked with magenta crosses.
+The second selection step is based on a criterion that depends on the S/N of the \planck\ SZE detection by the MMF3 algorithm.
+In the left-middle panel, sources that met the previous criteria but that are at ${\rm S/N_{MMF3}} < 6.5$ are marked with magenta crosses.
 Objects excluded in this and the first step are shown in grey in the middle-right panel.
 The remaining clusters are marked with black points; these, plus two not yet validated cluster candidates, comprise the parent cluster sample used for the definition of Tier-1 and Tier-2.

-The bottom left panel identifies the Tier-1 clusters with blue crosses.
-These are the clusters of the parent sample (black points) which are in the redshift range $0.05 < z < 0.2$, delimited by the blue shaded region, and in the northern sky (${\rm Dec} > 0$).
+The bottom-left panel identifies the Tier-1 clusters with blue crosses.
+These are the clusters of the parent sample (black points) that are in the redshift range $0.05 < z < 0.2$, delimited by the blue shaded region, and in the northern sky (${\rm Dec} > 0$).
 Objects in the blue region but not marked in blue correspond to clusters in the southern sky.

-The bottom right panel identifies the Tier-2 clusters with red plusses.
-These are the clusters of the parent sample (black points) which are in the redshift range $ z < 0.6$ and with mass $M_{\rm 500, MMF3}$, derived from the MMF3 detection, greater than $7.25 \times 10^{14}\msol$.
+The bottom-right panel identifies the Tier-2 clusters with red plusses.
+These are the clusters of the parent sample (black points) that are in the redshift range $ z < 0.6$ and with mass $M_{\rm 500, MMF3}$, derived from the MMF3 detection, greater than $7.25 \times 10^{14}\msol$.
 The red shaded area delimits the corresponding region in the $z$--$M_{500}$ plane.
-The PSZ2 catalogue mass, $M_{500}$, was derived from the detection method which yielded the highest SNR.
-The nine clusters not marked by red plusses in the orange area have been detected at higher SNR by methods other than MMF3, but have $M_{\rm 500, MMF3} < 7.25\times 10^{14}\msol$.
+The PSZ2 catalogue mass, $M_{500}$, was derived from the detection method that yielded the highest S/N. The nine clusters not marked by red plusses in the orange area have been detected at higher S/N by methods other than MMF3, but have $M_{\rm 500, MMF3} < 7.25\times 10^{14}\msol$.